 - Independent Guilds are the default; they live and die on their own.
 Every investment is the responsibility of the guild, and there is no safety net if some venture breaks down or is sabotaged.
 The benefit, though, is no one but the independent guild can claim any of that guild’s profits, except of course the local rulers.

 - Client Guilds are developing guilds (4th Class through 2nd Class) that owe their development to a Benefactor Guild or to a Patron.
 They often owe a monthly tax to their leading entity, and in return, the Benefactor Guild or Patron provides them with steady work, protection from hostile forces, and emergency succor if some investment or other venture goes sour.
-These contracts are negotiated annually, and how well the Client has met their Benefactor’s or Patron’s approval will likely be reflected in the next contract negotiation.

 - Benefactor Guilds are large (1st class and Master Guild) organizations that have the resources to take Client Guilds under their wings and foster them through their early development.
 They provide money and supply, sometimes startup capital, and infrequently but most importantly, support when things go wrong.
 Reneging on a contract when problems arise can result in an infamy for the guild, and other guilds refusing to work with them.
 Any Guild can start looking for Client Guilds once they reach Second Class.